raposamillar/raposamillar/README.md

 ###

 - Caption editing for WP Accessibility Day 2026: Event Media Team
-- Projects using HTML, CSS, JavaScript, and Python.
+- Projects in HTML, CSS, JavaScript, and Python.

 <!--
 **raposamillar/raposamillar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.